The concept of belonging is central to understanding and analysing cultural wellbeing.

 It could be easy to think that Western culture, significantly defined by neoliberal hyper-individualism, makes it easy to express individual identity because it’s all about the individual.
 Not so much.
 Hyper-individualism is more about creating social isolation than supporting individuality.
 Neoliberalism assumes humans are self-interested opportunists who are unlikely to support each other, or value inclusivity, empathy or interdependence.
 Is this true about humans?
 Probably sometimes, but not only, not always, and not as a rule.
 We’re also fundamentally interdependent, wired to care deeply about each other, and one of our baked-in superpowers is the capacity for complex collaboration to maximise shared benefit.

 Alongside our need to belong, we’re also driven by a need to protect what our group has from those not in our group – which is a fundamental driver of othering and exclusion – the polar partners of belonging.
-That’s another huge topic so I’m going to tackle that in another blog post, coming very soon.
+I written another article dedicated to the process of othering here.

 I’m incredibly fascinated by the concept to belonging so I’m probably going to come back to this article time and again to add more thoughts but for now, what do you think about the concept of belonging?
 Are there interesting ways you see it shape culture?
 How do you think it’s created in a community?
 What do you see as the costs of not belonging?

 Dear Liz, thank you – i got a lot thinking about the idea of belonging vs unique, and belonging leading to othering.
 Incase sometime you have thoughts on the internal/psychological dimension of these experiences, id love to read! thats where your blog took me in a new way. very grateful, and looking forward to future blogs!